malvern-cads/centsecure/docs/game_plan.md

     - Port Scan
         - Make sure you run this as sudo
         - Look for any programs running on ports that aren't critical services
-4. Centsecure
+4. CentSecure
-    - Centsecure will automate:
+    - CentSecure will automate:
         - User Auditing
         - Local Policy
         - Account Policies
         - Defensive Counter Measure
-    - Centsecure will aim to make sure the system is still usable after it is run
+    - CentSecure will aim to make sure the system is still usable after it is run
 5. Remove Installed programs
     - Might not work until updates are finished
     - Note down any you come across but can't deal with at the time